 Patterson Heights was first developed in the 1980’s.
 Prior to that, it consisted primarily of individually owned acreages.There are two main landmarks in Patterson Heights.
 The first is CFCN tower, which contributed to the area being referred to as Broadcast Hill.
 During the 1988 Winter Olympic Games, the Broadcast Hill Media Village was located in Patterson Heights.
 The apartments have since been converted into condominiums.
 Secondly, there is a historic brick house that was the original home of the Crandel family, who owned the first brick factory in Alberta.
 The factory was near the Brickburn Railway Station in present day Edworthy Park.
 The Crandel house was later purchased by the Patterson family, for whom the community is ultimately named.

 Coach Hill Patterson Heights offers easy access to downtown via Bow Trail.
 Because of its elevation, there are also excellent views in the area.
-The community centre, now owned and operated by Alberta Badminton, is located along Patterson Boulevard, and surrounded by ample green space complete with a playground, soccer pitches, baseball diamond and hockey rink.
+The community has many parks, green spaces, playgrounds, soccer pitches, and baseball diamonds.
+In the winter, community volunteers runan Adopt a Rink adjacent to the soccer fields on Coach Hill Road for pleasure skating.